Work in Italy Creatively

 But by 1984 she wanted a new challenge and a steady income for herself: the English Yellow Pages were born.

-Ten years later the hard copy is now online at www.englishyellowpages.it and the pages employ five full-time staff.
+The fruit of her labor is now online at www.englishyellowpages.it and the pages employ five full-time staff.
 It has become one of the main sources

 of information for English-speaking expats in Italy.

 Tracy offers this advice: "You have to be honest, hardworking, and pleasant to succeed.
 I think my success comes down to the fact that I went everywhere with a smile on my face.
 As a newly arrived person in foreign

 city, you are never going to land the best expat job, so you have to be willing to start at the bottom."